Kudos for clinching your first job as a personal trainer.

 So aim for athletic wear that remains functional but makes you look the part of a personal trainer and shows that you live that lifestyle.

 And don’t forget a decent pair of trainers as well.

-Also, remember to always have enough outfits so you never need to wear the same one twice without it getting a wash.
+Also, remember always to have enough outfits so you never need to wear the same one twice without getting washed.

 Clean clothing is imperative.

-A professional look can go a long way to helping a client decide if they want to make use of your services.
+A professional look can go a long way to helping a client decide if they want to use your services.

 It’s often what new clients base their decision on before any of the book knowledge and experience you might have.

-Remember, designer gear is expensive and it’s not necessary to make you look professional.
+Remember, designer gear is expensive and it’s unnecessary to make you look professional.